dv66/nlp-reading-group/README.md

 # NLP Paper Reading Group
 We will read and present papers every week regularly.
-Everyone gets 15 minute for presentation.
+Everyone gets 15 minutes for presentation.
 Summarize the paper into a ppt/pdf presentation.
 This will help us stay focused and aligned with cutting-edge NLP research and create motivation for our own research project.

 ## Thursday, 23 June, 2022